WE ARE EXTENDING OUR APPLICATION DEADLINE TO OCTOBER 15th , 2021

 After approval of the petition for previously completed elective course(s), the student must complete a Graduate Credit Transfer Form and submit this to his/her faculty advisor.
 The form will be sent to the Dean of the Graduate College for final approval.
 Credits awarded in transfer are not recorded on a transcript until the student has completed 12 hours of graduate (500–800 level) course work at Cleveland State University and has achieved a grade point average of 3.00 or better.

-To allow for continuity of academic and clinical learning, the students shall complete the program, including fieldwork and doctoral experience and project, within 14 semesters of the start of classes unless they have written permission from the program director to extend the timeline.
+To allow for continuity of academic and clinical learning, the students shall complete the program, including fieldwork and doctoral experience and project, within 24 months following completion of the didactic portion of the program unless they have written permission from the program director to extend the timeline.

 The CSU OT Program has developed a power point slide show detailing the preparation and application process for admission.
 Please open this presentation with Power Point, using the option that allows viewing of the notes accompanying each slide.